sandman1544/Air-Pollution-Monitor-V1/README.md

 # Air Pollution Monitor V1 Design
 Page describing my air pollution monitor design that I finished building in the spring of 2019.
+Currently working on version 2, which features more accurate sensors and cloud-based data analysis.

 ### Markdown